 Together with a friend, we headed to a local music shop in town and we were recommended a guitar package set for around $200 by the store assistant.

-The purpose of this article is to impart some of my knowledge and experience which I had learnt the hard way when it comes to purchasing guitars.
+The purpose of this article is to impart some of my knowledge and experience which I had learned the hard way when it comes to purchasing guitars.
 Hopefully, you will be able to make an informed decision and avoid unnecessary frustrations when buying a guitar.

 Now, the first thing you need to do is to ask yourself the following questions: